Braskem news feed

 2013: Agreement signed with Genomatica, a biotechnology research company, to partner on the development of green butadiene.

-Production: Capacity to produce 20 kta of recycled resins.
+Production: Capacity to produce and sell 20 kta of recycled resins.

 2016: Launch of the first Polypropylene and Polyethylene resins made from 100% recycled content, with the combined production volume of the two resins potentially reaching 50 tons per month.